Want to know how you can optimize your glucose levels to optimize your sleep and recovery?

 Glucose and Sleep

 Several pieces of evidence have shown a direct link between sleep quality and glucose control.
-In particular, those with bad glucose control (higher variability, more frequent high glucose levels, and more frequent low glucose levels) have worse sleep compared with those who have better glucose control throughout their day.
+In particular, those with bad glucose control (less stability, more frequent high glucose levels, and more frequent low glucose levels) have worse sleep compared with those who have better glucose control throughout their day.

 Clearly sleep is crucial for recovery and performance.
 But interestingly, glucose and sleep look to have a bidirectional influence on each other.
 So, sleep impacts your glucose levels and your glucose levels impact your sleep.
 If you want to learn more about the relationship between glucose levels, circadian rhythms, and sleep, check out our article: The Relationship Between Glucose Levels, Sleep, and Circadian Rhythms.